Frequently Asked Questions About Iowa’s Unemployment Laws

 The unemployment process is quick moving.
 It features multiple appeal rights for both the employer and employee.
 Each of these deadlines falls very shortly after a decision is reached.
 It is therefore important any appeal is timely filed.
 Consult with an attorney early in the process, to ensure the attorney has time to file an appearance and properly prepare for any hearing or appeal necessary.

 My employer has work-related documents important to my case.
 Can I get them?

 As an unemployment claimant, you have a right to work-related documents in the possession of your employer.
 You may request any documents from you employer you feel prove your eligibility.
 If your employer refuses to give them to you, you may request a subpoena from Iowa Workforce Development.
 These documents can include personnel files, employee handbook or manual, or wage and hour sheets.
 Request these documents early in the process to give you time to receive them.

 Provided it is logistically fair to both the employer and employee, the claimant may request an in-person appeal hearing.
-Request an in-person hearing when filing an appeal of the fact-finding decision; or file immediately upon receiving notice of the appeal hearing.
+With an attorney’s help, request an in-person hearing when filing an appeal of the fact-finding decision; or file immediately upon receiving notice of the appeal hearing.

-Typically, unemployment cases come down to three separate categories, cases were (1) the employee was fired, (2) the employee quit, (3) the employee was laid off due to a lack of work available.
+Typically, unemployment cases come down to three separate categories, These are (1) the employee was fired (2) the employee quit (3) the employee was laid off due to a lack of work available.

 If the employee was fired, the employer has the burden of proving the employee committed misconduct, justifying termination.
 Misconduct is a fairly high standard for employers to prove, and is further discussed below.